Spiz404/graph_visual/readme.md

 <p align="center">
   <img src="https://github.com/Spiz404/graph_visual/assets/58977203/39b6d7b5-7bf9-4722-9b05-ed0eba247ffe" alt="delete mode">
 </p>
+You enter this mode by pressing the d button.
 In this mode you can delete a node and it's edges by left clicking on it

 Warning!
 No delete confirmation will be asked before removing, pay attention!